Miss your ex? It might just be the nostalgia talking.

-As a dating coach for women, I'm not sure Stassi's method of hitting Jax over the head with his relationship blunder is wise.
+As a dating coach for women, I'm not sure a woman's method of hitting her man over the head with his relationship blunder is wise.
 Berating men is never a good thing (you wouldn't want to be berated, would you?).
 How can she rebuild a loving relationship if she is constantly stomping on her man's ego?

 If you are considering taking your ex back after a big blunder, here are five important questions to think through before opening your heart to him again.